 A dog responding to whistle and voice with no fear or apprehension, only demonstrating complete trust in it’s handler, part of a team.
 Is the true definition of a well trained dog.

 You achieve this by teaching the dog in the same manner you might a child, with patience, care and respect.
-You may discipline a child, but would you put an electric collar on that child, of course not.
-Our canine friends deserve no less.

 Reading the breed history you gain an understanding about Labradors, the ancestors of the breed were not forced to perform.
 They performed their duties because it is part of their DNA – WELL BREED LABRADORS LOVE TO WORK.

 If breeding is meant to improve the breed and promote it’s best attributes, then the question becomes should we breed a dog that succeeds because it’s been conditioned by a collar?
 We think not.
 And we are not the only ones there are many successful trainers and breeders around the world who have a similar philosophy.

 There is nothing contrived with our dogs! what you see is what you get!

 As breeders it’s our responsibility to try to produce dogs with superior natural abilities along with other genetic qualities like a soft mouth and soundness while being highly biddable.
 In this way we better the breed and in the long term provide dogs that are a pleasure to be with on every count.

 We all love our dogs, and yes, we should want the best from them, and at the same time we should want the best for them and for the breed.